 London’s Blue Plaques

 London’s famous blue plaques link the people of the past with the buildings of the present.
-Now run by English Heritage, the London blue plaques scheme is thought to be the oldest of its kind in the world, and celebrates its 150th anniversary this year.
+Now run by English Heritage, the London blue plaques scheme was started in 1866 and is thought to be the oldest of its kind in the world.